Parimal60/Automatic-Tagging-of-Stack-overflow-Quetions/README.md

 3) Text processing steps : 1) Converted HTML tags to text body 2) Cleaning the text i.e, replacing commonly used shortcut words with complete word 3) Removing the punctuation except 'C#" etc 4) Removing the stopwords 5) Performing lemmatization
 4) This is a Multi-label classification problem, so transformed target tags (y) into binary multi-label targets of dimension 100
 5) Used different types of features for performing classification. a) TF_IDF features (1000-dim) b) tf-idf weighted Glove embeddings with dimension of 300 and 100 both c) Using pre-trained tf-idf weighted Word2Vec 300-dim embeddings d) Trained Word2Vec model on text corpus and used it with tf-idf weights
-6) After performing experiments, found that only using tf-idf features is giving best performace also is fastest.
+6) After performing experiments, found that only using tf-idf features is giving the best performace and also is the fastest.
-7) One reason that weighted word embeddings are not performing well can be that, we are almost averaging all word embeddings to get a embedding for a text sentence which may cause a lot of information loss.
+7) One reason that weighted word embeddings are not performing well can be that, we are almost averaging all word embeddings to get a embedding for a text sentence which can cause a lot of information loss.